Triple Negative Breast Cancer Working Group

-Liz May is the Executive Producer of in-house production for advertising agency conglomerate dentsu Canada.
+Liz May (she/her) is the Executive Producer of in-house production for advertising agency conglomerate dentsu Canada.
 She was diagnosed with stage 2 triple negative invasive ductal carcinoma in early 2021 at the age of 32.
 Feeling lost and overwhelmed after she was thrust into the world of breast cancer and active treatment, Liz found Rethink Breast Cancer’s mission resonated with her – through their ability to target communications, imagery, and information to a younger audience.

 Following her diagnosis, one of the hardest realities for her to grasp was having to put a pause on her career when she was on the precipice of the biggest promotion of her life.
 Liz identified a lack in representation for people like her: young urban professionals without kids.
 She also noted a lack of information about TNBC treatment pathways and the rapidly-evolving research on TNBC.
 She is eager to work with Rethink Breast Cancer to close this gap on the TNBC Working Group.